 - Excellent problem-solving abilities and ability to work proactively.

 - Effective interpersonal and communication skills.

 - Demonstrated ability to work both independently and as part of a team.

 - Previous experience in a similar role or educational setting is preferred.

 - Cambridge city, its colleges and history (Desirable)

 - Working with young people (Desirable)

 HOW TO APPLY:

 Reach Cambridge promotes the safeguarding of young people.
-Should applicants be successful, we will contact at least one referee and an enhanced Disclosure and Barring Service Check will be required.
+Should applicants be successful, we will contact at least one referee and will carry out an enhanced Disclosure and Barring Service Check.

-For a printable version of the job description please click here: Teaching Assistant 2019
+For a printable version of the job description, please download this PDF: RC Curriculum Assistant – Job Description